richard-from-the-future/Sparkle/README.md

 This is a work in progress.
 There are many bugs still, and it can be a bit janky, but it is functional.

-Enormous thanks and recognition to Paul Hamshere for his SparkClass and for the SparkPedalOverride code, which I used as the basis for this program.
+Enormous thanks and credit to Paul Hamshere for his SparkClass and for the SparkPedalOverride code, which I used as the basis for this program.

 This will only work on the M5Stack Core2 hardware, although it could be modified to work on any ESP32 with a touchscreen with enough work.
 It will not work on the M5stack Core, as that doesn't have a touch screen.

 Sparkle needs these to work:

-M5Core2.h --- Install the M5Core2 library.
-I think I'm using the older version of this 0.01, but hopefully it works with the new version too.
+**ropg's fork of M5Core2** --- https://github.com/ropg/M5Core2  I think most of this is now rolled into the main branch, but some types have been renamed, so for now the linked version is needed.
+Sorry.

-BluetoothSerial.h --- ESP32 bluetooth from Espressif
+BluetoothSerial --- ESP32 bluetooth from Espressif https://github.com/espressif/arduino-esp32

 ArduinoJson.h --- by Benoit Blanchon